coppercash/Writing/_posts/2016-01-13-High-Technology-in-McDonalds.md

-# High-Technology in McDonald's
+# High-Technology at McDonald's

-It is always annoying to queue up in front of counters in McDonald's, especially when it is rush hour.
+It is always annoying to queue up in front of counters at McDonald's, especially when it is rush hour.

 Fortunately, things are looking up.

-Last time I went to the McDonald's, I saw four pillars stand near the entrance.
+Last time I went to the McDonald's, I saw four pillars standing near the entrance.
 On each of them, there were two screens hung back to back.

 An advantage of being a programmer is that I don't need instructions to know how to use electronic devices.

 After I selected on the screen what I wanted to eat and whether I would like it here or to go, a QR code showed up on it.

-I scanned the QR code with WeChat (a cell phone app integrates a function much like Paypal), and got a piece of paper with a serial number on it.
+I scanned the QR code with WeChat (a cell phone app that integrates a function much like Paypal), and then got a piece of paper with a serial number on it.

 Few minutes later, my serial number appeared on another screen above the counter, which meant my meal was ready.